• Skip to main content

 The ingredients that comprise this street food Mexican dish can be grouped as follows.

 Meat.
 The meats served torta style are most commonly the very same ones that you would expect to see on a taco but also include a large variety of sandwich meats options.
-From traditional preparations like carnitas through chorizo with potatoes, breaded and fried cutlets to ham and sausages – the variety is truly astounding.
+From traditional preparations like carnitas, and skirt steak through chorizo with potatoes, breaded and fried cutlets to ham and sausages - the variety is truly astounding.

 Vegetables.
-Most commonly tomatoes, lettuce, onions, chile peppers (fresh or pickled), avocado (or guacamole), pickled carrots.
+Most commonly tomatoes, lettuce, white onion or red onion, chile peppers (fresh or pickled), avocado (or guacamole), pickled carrots.

 Mayonnaise.
 Traditional mayonnaise or sometimes soft butter is typically spread on each side of the torta bread before the Mexican sandwich is assembled.